entityclassifier-eu/entityclassifier-app/Readme.md

-# The REST API and Web application for the Entityclassifier.eu
+# REST API and Web application for the Entityclassifier.eu